projectself-actualization/projectself-actualization.github.io/tabs/about.md

 {%- comment -%} Please delete below and place your page content here {%- endcomment -%}

+{%- comment -%}
 {%- include util/auto-content-generator.liquid -%}
 {{ website_info_text_first }}

 {{ website_info_text_second }}
+{%- endcomment -%}

+# Education and Licensure

+Bachelor of Psychology, minor in Child Development

+California Polytechnic State University, San Luis Obispo Master of Social Work

+Delaware State University
+Licensed Clinical Social Worker #113893

+Licensed since 2023

+The best way to describe my style as a therapist is that I can hold the space for your vulnerability yet also not afraid to speak about the areas for improvement.
+I hold my clients accountable but in an empathetic and caring manner.
+As a modern therapist, I laugh with you while you chuckle to some fire memes, and I can also cuss with you while you complain about that frustrating situation at work last week.
+My clients are the captain of the ship, and I am the first mate to support them to get to where they want to be.

+I prioritize the mind and body connection to promote emotional wellbeing.
+Weightlifting, yoga, walking my senior Pembroke Welsh Corgi (Teemo!) are some of my favorite ways to move my body!